ErikGraciosa/lab-03-rock-paper-scissors/README.md

 ## logic planning

 function getRandomThrow()
-    - must generate a random number and output a rock, paper or scissors. function didUserWin(player, computer)
+- must generate a random number and output a rock, paper or scissors.

+function didUserWin(player, computer)
-    -input is user's choice and computer generation, output is win, lose, draw -need to test the nine possible outcomes
+- input is user's choice and computer generation, output is win, lose, draw
+- need to test the nine possible outcomes
-    -assume valid input(rock, paper, scissors)
+- assume valid input(rock, paper, scissors)

 the game will play when the button is clicked
-    -displays result (win/lose/draw)
+- displays result (win/lose/draw)
-    -and counts wins/losses/draws
+- and counts wins/losses/draws

 stretch: reset button
 stretch: keep track of and display how many times the reset button was hit